canjs/canjs/docs/can-canjs/can-infrastructure.md

 A light weight queue system for scheduling tasks, it runs tasks in one of the following queues:

-1. [can-queues.notifyQueue] - Tasks that notify observables "deriving" observables that a source value has changed.
+1. [can-queues.notifyQueue] - Tasks that notify "deriving" observables that a source value has changed.
 2. [can-queues.deriveQueue] - Tasks that update the value of a "deriving" observable.
 3. [can-queues.domUIQueue] - Tasks that update the DOM.
 4. [can-queues.mutateQueue] - Tasks that might cause other mutations that add tasks to one of the previous queues.